Join Here | Log In

 As the SARS-CoV-2 virus enters the host cell, it releases its viral RNA into the cell.
 The host cell then replicates and transcribes the viral RNA into the viral proteins.
 The viral proteins are taken into the host cell’s endoplasmic reticulum (ER) membrane, where the virus is assembled.
 It is then translocated to the cell surface to be released via exocytosis to infect other cells.[ref]

-Innate Response: The innate immune system mounts an immediate response to foreign pathogens, such as viruses.
-It is a kind of generic response not specific to which virus has invaded.
-Interferons are one of the first responders in fighting a virus.
+The innate immune system mounts an immediate response to any foreign pathogens, such as viruses.
+It is a generic response that is not specific to which virus has invaded.
+Interferons are produced as one of the first responders in fighting a virus.

 When this initial innate immune response is enough to control the infection, it results in the SARS-CoV-2 virus causing mild, cold-like symptoms.
-A lot of research points to this initial, innate immune response being the key to not having the severe Covid-19 symptoms seen in many older individuals.[ref]
+A lot of research points to an appropriately strong innate immune response being key to not having severe Covid-19 symptoms.
+This innate response can be dysregulated in the elderly, leading to susceptibility to viral infections.[ref]

-Genetics also plays a role here in whether the innate immune response will kick the virus to the curb.
-People with mutations in specific toll-like receptors or interferon-related genes end up with severe Covid-19, even if young and healthy.
-(Read more about TLR7 variants.)
+Genetics also plays a role in whether the innate immune response will kick the virus to the curb.
+People with rare mutations in specific toll-like receptors or interferon-related genes end up with severe Covid-19, even if young and healthy.

-Adaptive Immune Response: The adaptive immune response takes a bit longer (days), but it is specific to the virus.
+The adaptive immune response takes a bit longer (days), but it is specific to the virus.
 This additional time is important for the body to produce specific antibodies to bind to the virus and make it non-infective.
-IgM antibodies are produced in large amounts for a few weeks, and IgG antibodies can last for a while.
+IgM antibodies are produced in large amounts for a few weeks, and then IgG antibodies can last for a while after an infection to prevent reinfection.

 There is a second type of adaptive immune response called cell-mediated immunity.
 This type of immunity refers to T cells, which are a type of white blood cell that present antigens on their surface.
 Several different subtypes of T cells are involved in the immune response to SARS-CoV-2, including CD4+ and CD8+ T cells.